|

 still less a spirit of falsehood,

+ought to mark the transaction.
 Nor will the censurable parts of their conduct

 justify our withholding aid, countenance, and support